Constrained D-optimal Design for Paid Research Study: Conclusion

 \section{Conclusion}

-To sample $n$ subjects out of $N > n$ candidates for paid research studies or clinical trials, if the goal is to estimate the treatment effects or regression coefficients as accurately as possible, we do not recommend the simple random sampler or (proportionally) stratified sampler which are commonly used in sampling practice.
-Typically we have some covariates, such as gender and age, collected with candidates and known to have some influence on treatment effects.
-If we do not have any idea about the regression coefficients associated with the covariates, we recommend (constrained) uniformly stratified sampler (see Lemma~\ref{lem:constrained_uniform}); if we have some idea about the regression coefficients, such as sign or range, we recommend EW D-optimal sampler; if we have a good idea about the regression coefficients such as estimates from a prior study, we recommend (locally) D-optimal sampler.
-We call these recommended samplers, Designer's choices, since their constructions and justifications are based on optimal design theory.
-Our simulation studies show that the recommended samplers can be much more efficient than classical samplers for paid research studies.
+In this paper, we consider the constrained subsampling problem for paid research studies or clinical trials to estimate the treatment effects or regression coefficients as accurately as possible.
+Typically we have some covariates, such as gender and age, collected along with candidates, which are known to have some influences on the treatment effects.
+If we do not have any idea about the regression coefficients associated with the covariates, we recommend (constrained) uniformly stratified sampler (see Lemma~\ref{lem:constrained_uniform}); if we have some information about the regression coefficients, such as their signs or ranges, we recommend EW D-optimal sampler; if we have a good idea about the regression coefficients such as estimates from a pilot study, we recommend (locally) D-optimal sampler.
+We use two examples, one with binary responses and generalized linear models, and the other with 5-category responses and multinomial logistic models, to show that our recommended samplers can be much more efficient than classical samplers for paid research studies or clinical trials.
+The recommended samplers are fairly robust under model misspecification.
+We also show that under some circumstances, the constrained uniform sampler is optimal from an experimental design's perspective and can be used as a robust sampling strategy in paid research studies if little information is known about the effects of the covariates.

+To find an EW D-optimal sampler or locally D-optimal sampler under constraints, we propose a new algorithm called the constrained lift-one algorithm.
+While keeping the high efficiency of lift-one algorithms, the proposed algorithm corrects the original lift-one algorithm when additional constraints are added to the design space $S$.
+Compared with the constrained optimal designs in the literature, our algorithm can provide highly efficient results for more general statistical models under more general constraints including but not limited to $n_i \le N_i$~.